Brazil's Temer sticks to leaner government plan after outcry

 The smaller cabinet promised by Temer is largely a symbolic cost-savings measure meant to show his determination to put Brazil’s public accounts in order and plug a gaping fiscal deficit.

-“Vice President Michel Temer proposed a new configuration of the Cabinet cutting 10 ministries,” Jucá told journalists after a meeting between Temer and Senate President Renan Calheiros.
+“We expect him to eliminate about 10 ministries,” said one of Temer’s aides, who added that many ministries will be merged.

-The Science and Technology portfolio will become part of the Communications Ministry, Jucá said.
+The Science and Technology portfolio will become part of the Communications Ministry.
 Ports, Civil Aviation and Transport will become one superministry of Infrastructure, an area seen as crucial to pulling Brazil from its worst recession in decades.

-More controversial will be Temer’s plan to put Agrarian Reform under the wing of the Social Development Ministry and trim other ministries attending to dedicated constituencies.

 Temer is also considering removing Social Security from the Labor Ministry and adding it to the Finance Ministry, which will lead efforts to reform the costly pensions system.

 Temer could also strip the central bank governor of its ministerial status, two sources told Reuters.
-The demotion, should it occur, is expected to cause concerns on financial markets about his commitment to independent monetary policy.
+The demotion, should it occur, is expected to cause concerns on financial markets about Temer’s commitment to an independent monetary policy.

 Temer has, however, formed a market-friendly cabinet with pro-business figures to restore confidence in Latin America’s largest economy, stuck in its second year of recession.